Why am I doing this?

 It sorta can be helped (ish).
 First underline key info.
 Don’t be complacent and skim read.
 If you note down common things you misread, you can get better at avoiding them.

-• Marking Key behaviours become very, very strict in Year 12.
-In particular, PMOD uses SCSA Marking Key so you must study WACE 2022-style questions, and note their behaviours.
-Non-optional.
+Marking Key Behaviours - Marking Key behaviours become very, very strict in Year 12.
+In particular,

-• Style of Questions: SCSA tries to standardise the kind of questions they will put in their assessments.
+PMOD uses SCSA Marking Key so you must study WACE 2022-style questions, and note their behaviours.
+Non-optional. - Style of Questions: SCSA tries to standardise the kind of questions they will put in their assessments.
 Mr White happily follows these styles.
 Know the MKB of each style of question.

-• The most most common of these are forgetting units, getting wrong units. or the dreaded +C
+Final touches - We often screw up at the very last details.- The most most common of these are forgetting units, getting wrong units. or the dreaded

-• Advice: Write a massive U on a question with units, and highlight/underline the unit needed.
++C - Advice: Write a massive U on a question with units, and highlight/underline the unit needed.
 The 2nd bit is equally important. m/s or cm/s makes a big difference.

-4. Dealing with your calculator - Classpad Tips
+Dealing with your calculator - Classpad Tips - Rule 1 of 1

 Your classpad is more useful than you think

-• Stage 1: Proficiency in Classpad functions.
+- Stage 1: Proficiency in Classpad functions.
 See Charlie Watson’s excellent website to get started.

-• Stage 2: eActivity bonanza.
+- Stage 2: eActivity bonanza.
 We can automate many styles of questions that appear in WACE.
-See each test-section, which has a tutorial for a new Classpad e-activity that I personally used for that test/investigation.
+See each test-section, which has a

-• Time pressure can become a deciding factor.
+Efficiency - Time pressure can become a deciding factor.
 Investigation 2 of 2023 was a good example.

-• Stage 1: Working Out.
+- Stage 1: Working Out.
 When you understand the marking key behaviours you can get the exact right amount of working out to earn full marks.
-Moreover, when you grasp the style of question - which I hope each summary helps achieve - you can get straight to writing.
+Moreover, when you grasp the

-• Stage 2: Calculator Use.
+style of question - which I hope each summary helps achieve - you can get straight to writing. - Stage 2: Calculator Use.
 Become familliar with using your Classpad whenever doing a calculator assumed test, and if using eActivities, get to know them well, well before the exam.

-• In general, I’d recommend finishing off a topic 2-3 weeks before it is covered in class.
+Study Habits - In general, I’d recommend finishing off a topic 2-3 weeks before it is covered in class.
 That way, you can get right onto doing past-papers.

-• Don’t need to put off doing papers if you don’t feel 100% confident.
+- Don’t need to put off doing papers if you don’t feel 100% confident.

-• Tip: Sacrifice one practice paper to look through questions and marking key behaviours carefully.
+Tip: Sacrifice one practice paper to look through questions and marking key behaviours carefully.

-• When you do past papers, don’t just note down your score and move on.
-I recommend compiling an errors sheet with all of your errors per paper.
-If notes are allowed, then stick it on your notes.
+- When you do past papers, don’t just note down your score and move on.
+I recommend compiling an

-• Don’t write lengthy notes with just test content…it’s not an effective strategy.
+errors sheet with all of your errors per paper.
+If notes are allowed, then stick it on your notes. - Don’t write lengthy notes with just test content…it’s not an effective strategy.

-• Exams allow 2 double-sided pages of notes.
-You should have the content so familliar from past papers that at least one double-sided page should just be errors/questions you struggled with or marking key behaviours from past exams.
-If you have a notes page, write down definitions and maybe the most key formulae only.
+- Exams allow 2 double-sided pages of notes.
+You should have the content so familliar from past papers that at least one double-sided page should just be

 # READ THIS